mrn-aglic/examples/airflow-new-features/dags/feat22/Readme.md

 2. the operator's dependency - HttpTrigger
 3. the trigger's dependency - HttpAsyncHook

 Why number 3?
-Because defferable operators hsould be async from top to bottom.
+Because deferrable operators should be async from top to bottom.

+To demonstrate an API call, a wildfires-api service is added with the `/api/get_with_delay` endpoint that accepts a delay parameter telling the endpoint how long to wait before returning the results.

 ### HttpAsyncHook
 The hook implementation must be async.
 In this example,